solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * KaiGilb: im a little unclear on this case
 * +1 hindia:
 * +1 dmitrizagidulin:
+* -1 bblfish:  This should be possible, but on the whole it would be better if this happned on the client side, by something like what was called [the launcher app](https://github.com/solid/authorization-panel/issues/45).
+The reason is that this works ok for the Oscar's own server, but not that well for every other server.
+A better use case would be one involving Oscar discovering that an App is badly written, and is creating havock, and wanting to limit it for that reason.
+This would also allow one to subscribe to some security service that would test apps and publish blacklists.

 ### Limiting application access while not acting as resource controller
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-client-constraints